VerityHQ/verity-server/verity-server/spring-boot-server/springServer/README.md

 Change default port value in application.properties

-applicaiton.properties sets the path to the API and the API docs. e.g. docs are here: http://localhost:8080/verity/core/api-docs and API is here: http://localhost:8080/verity/core/
+applicaiton.properties sets the path to the API and the API definition. e.g. swagger json api definition is here: http://localhost:8080/verity/core/api-docs and live API is here: http://localhost:8080/verity/core/ and html docs are here: http://localhost:8080/verity/core/swagger-ui.html

 The persistence layer architecture and details are documented here: http://www.baeldung.com/hibernate-4-spring